 The aircraft EWR designed used a “lift plus lift-cruise” propulsion architecture.
 Two turbojets sat in tandem behind the cockpit, oriented vertically — pure lift engines, used only during takeoff and landing.
 The other four engines were mounted in pairs in nacelles at the wingtips, where they could pivot through 90 degrees: vertical for takeoff, horizontal for cruise.
 With the wingtip engines rotated forward, the aircraft was a conventional jet fighter.
 With them rotated vertical, it was a hovercraft with afterburners.

-The Rolls-Royce/MTU RB.145 turbojet that powered the prototype was a lightweight design specifically developed for this role.
+The Rolls-Royce/MAN Turbo RB.145 turbojet that powered the prototype was a lightweight design specifically developed for this role.
 It produced 12.2 kN of thrust dry and was small enough that mounting two in a single wingtip nacelle was actually possible.
 The wingtip arrangement also solved the engine-out problem: if one engine failed in hover, the second engine in the same nacelle could compensate.

 29 July 1964 — Mach 1 in vertical-takeoff configuration

 The X-2 prototype, an evolved version with afterburning RB.145R engines, began hover tests in 1965.
-It first hovered freely on 12 June 1965 and reached Mach 1.04 in level flight in 1966.
-The combined programme had now demonstrated the entire flight envelope EWR had promised: vertical takeoff, supersonic cruise, vertical landing.
+It first hovered freely on 12 June 1965 and completed its first full transition, with a new autopilot system, on 22 October 1965.
+The combined programme had now demonstrated every element EWR had promised — vertical takeoff, transition, supersonic flight, vertical landing — though never the Mach 2 performance the operational fighter was meant to deliver.

 And it was at this point that the West German government cancelled the programme.